alwentiu/exposure_notification/README.md

 The attacker in this case aims to track a phone running a contact tracing app that is based on EN API.
 The MAC/RPI out-of-sync rotation allows the attacker to link two MACs sharing the same RPI, or two RPIs sharing the same MAC.
 Note that the attacker will need both types of OoS to be able to track a phone continuously.
 Our current experiment shows that even with standard laptop/desktop, continous tracking up to a few hours is possible if the victim's phone is in within the bluetooth range.
 With dedicated scanning devices, this can potentially be further improved.
 Some of the gaps between segments of OoS can possibly be filled using other meta data, e.g., RSSI.

 The EN API specification anticipates the Type 1 OoS, and claims that Type 2 OoS does not happen; thus it claims that the tracking can be done only up to 15 minutes.
-This is possibly true for newer phone models as my experiments indicate, but certainly not true for older Samsung phone models.
+This is possibly true for newer phone models as our experiments indicate, but certainly not true for older Samsung phone models.

 ## 5. Potential mitigation

 One potential mitigation could be to introduce some delay in between advertisements.
 Type 2 OoS is the interesting one, since Type 1 OoS doesn't seem possible to prevent.
 Preventing Type 2 OoS will limit the tracking to 15 minutes.
-From the scan data that I collected, it seems that Type 2 OoS happens only for a very short duration (less than 500ms typically).
+From the scan data that we collected, it seems that Type 2 OoS happens only for a very short duration (less than 500ms typically).
 So introducing a couple of seconds delay, between the stopping of an old advertisement and the starting of a new advertisement, may prevent the attacker from observing the residual effect of the RPI rotations, and the delay should be negligible, as far as contact tracing is concerned.

 ## 6. Related and Future Work